AFLplusplus/Website/content/features.md

   * Custom mutator by a library (instead of Python) by kyakdan

-  * Unicron mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)
+  * Unicorn mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)

   * LAF-Intel or CompCov support for llvm_mode, qemu_mode and unicorn_mode